Pavankumardontha/dynamic-programming-/README.md

 10) Pots of gold game
 11) Maximum Tip Calculator
 12) 0-1 Knapsack
+13) Consecutive 1's not allowed
-13) Rodcutting Problem
+14) Rodcutting Problem
-14) Rectangle Cutting
+15) Rectangle Cutting

 Jump game all variations + buy and sell all variations